-Chicago Public School Scholarships
+Chicago Public School Scholarship

-The College is pleased to offer scholarships of up to full-tuition to graduates of Chicago Public Schools.
+A limited number of scholarships of up to full-tuition are offered to graduates of Chicago Public Schools.
 Eligibility is limited to students who are citizens or permanent residents of the U.S. In addition to the application for admission and an on-campus interview, financial need is considered.
-Students must therefore complete the FAFSA, LFAFA and the Financial Aid Estimator.
+Presidential and Forester Scholarships, as well as federal and state grants are part of the value of full-tuition scholarships.
+No additional application is required.